Reduce risk and validate your product early through a Product Design Sprint

 What is a Product Design Sprint?

-It is a 5-phase exercise which uses design thinking to develop a product or feature idea into a prototype that can be tested to help us fill our riskiest knowledge gaps, validate or invalidate our riskiest assumptions and guide future work.
+A 5-phase exercise which uses design thinking to validate or invalidate our riskiest assumptions and guide future work

 What we deliver during a Product Design Sprint